 In Queensland, only non-commercial surrogacy arrangements are legal.
 The laws in Australia with regards to surrogacy vary between States and Territories, so it is vital to obtain legal advice from an Accredited Family Law Specialist prior to entering into a surrogacy arrangement.

 Under the Family Law Act 1975, the child’s ‘intended parents’ have the same rights as a biological parent if a Parentage Order is made by the Court, but not prior, so it is important to seek legal advice to provide advice in relation to your rights and entitlements.
+There are a range of steps that must be followed to be successful in obtaining a Parentage Order.

 Adoption in the State of Queensland is legal for heterosexual couples, same sex couples and single parents.
 Legislation around Australia can differ so you should obtain independent legal advice about your options.